Long range identification & tracking (LRIT)

 Unusually for a new IMO regulation, the vast majority of ships were not required to install any new equipment but only to have certification proving that whatever was on board and intended for use was in compliance with the LRIT equipment requirements.
 For most vessels the Inmarsat C GMDSS system is acceptable, as are some SSAS devices.
 Some Iridium systems are also approved for LRIT compliance.
 Whatever equipment is used must either have its own in-built GPS system or be connected to an external GPS.

 Ensuring that ships comply with the LRIT regulations is the responsibility of the flag state.
 Under the LRIT framework, each state can either establish a national data centre (DC) or join with others to form a regional or co-operative data centre.
 Flag states have appointed Application Service Providers (ASP) to manage communications between the ship, the Communication Service Provider (CSP) and the DC.
 All information is stored by the various DCs and passed to other centres and states when authorized by a ship’s flag state.
 The choice of ASP is down to the ship operator from any appointed by the flag state.
 Many ASPs have been appointed by several flag states.

-Another issue with LRIT is that since the structure involves several commercial organisation and governments acting as DCs all gathering and passing data, continual operations can be subject to disruptions.
-For sometime now the IMO has been concerned about this and is attempting to improve continual service by developing and testing means of recovery for the network when individual components are affected by factors such as maintenance, loss of service or cyber attack.
+Another issue with LRIT is that, since the structure involves several commercial organisations and governments acting as DCs all gathering and passing data, continual operations can be subject to disruptions.
+For some time now, the IMO has been concerned about this and is attempting to improve continual service by developing and testing means of recovery for the network when individual components are affected by factors such as maintenance, loss of service or cyber attack.
 The matter is continually under review at the NCSR sub-committee and at MSC with reporting at each meeting up to and including those taking place in 2019.